expo/expo/docs/pages/guides/config-plugins.md

 Internally Expo CLI uses config plugins to generate and configure all the native code for a managed project.
 Plugins do things like generate app icons, set the app name, and configure the `Info.plist`, `AndroidManifest.xml`, etc.

-You can think of plugins like a bundler for native projects, and running `expo eject` as a way to bundle the projects by evaluating all the project plugins.
+You can think of plugins like a bundler for native projects, and running `expo prebuild` as a way to bundle the projects by evaluating all the project plugins.
 Doing so will generate `ios` and `android` directories.
 These directories can be modified manually after being generated, but then they can no longer be safely regenerated without potentially overwriting manual modifications.

 > 💡 **Hands-on Learners**: Use [this sandbox][sandbox] to play with the core functionality of Expo config plugins.
-For more complex tests, use a local Expo project, with `expo eject --no-install` to apply changes.
+For more complex tests, use a local Expo project, with `expo prebuild --no-install` to apply changes.

 **Quick facts**

 - Plugins are functions that can change values on your Expo config.
-- Plugins are mostly meant to be used with [`expo eject`][cli-eject] or `eas build` commands.
+- Plugins are mostly meant to be used with [`expo prebuild`][cli-prebuild] or `eas build` commands.
 - We recommend you use plugins with `app.config.json` or `app.config.js` instead of `app.json` (no top-level `expo` object is required).
 - `mods` are async functions that modify native project files, such as source code or configuration (plist, xml) files.
 - Changes performed with `mods` will require rebuilding the affected native projects.